 Therefore, at Herron Law Firm car accident attorney will be paid after he recovers money for you.
 Your attorney at our firm will be paid a percentage of what you win.
 Most Oregon personal injury attorneys will charge 1/3 total sum recovered.

 According to most state statutes, personal injury attorneys can charge a contingency fee between 33% and 40%.
 But in most cases, the personal injury lawyer will receive approximately 1/3 of your settlement.
 For instance, if you get an offer of a $30,000 settlement from the defendant’s insurance company, you will get $20,000 and your lawyer will get $10,000.

 Your attorney should issue a demand letter to the person that caused you injury.
 The letter will detail your injuries and make a demand for payment.
 If you have a strong case, the defendant will often make a counteroffer and further negotiations will follow.
 All of this occurs before you file the lawsuit.
 If you settle before the lawsuit was filed, it is likely that your attorney cannot receive more than 1/3.

 The defendant may not take negotiations for a settlement serious; they may fail to answer your demand letter entirely.
 At this point, if the case is strong, you will file suit.
 If the settlement happens after you file the lawsuit, your attorney may receive a higher contingency fee – usually 40%.
 If the case settles for $30,000 after you file suit, your attorney may receive $12,000.
 Also, before you decide to reject a settlement before the lawsuit is filed, consider the ongoing expenses of the lawsuit.
 As the weeks drag on, the case will get more expensive.

 Most personal injury attorneys cover costs and fees to develop the case and then deduct them from your settlement.
-But there are lawyers who will charge you along the way for costs and expenses as they are due.
-Some of the common expenses in a personal injury case are:
+We certainly do that for our clients.
+Be aware there are some lawyers who would charge you along the way for costs and expenses as they are due.